mlswg/mls-combiner/draft-ietf-mls-combiner.md

 For APQ-MLS sessions, the PQ subsession MUST use a Key Encapsulation Mechanism (KEM) that is standardized for post-quantum cryptography.
-The use of experimental, non-standardized, or hybrid KEMs in the PQ session is NOT RECOMMENDED and MUST be rejected by compliant clients.
+The use of experimental, non-standardized, or hybrid KEMs in the PQ session is MUST be rejected by compliant clients.
 This requirement ensures interoperability and a consistent security baseline across all APQ-MLS deployments.